dnasko/baby_virome/README.md

 ## Running the Baby Virome analysis

-Once the database is downloaded you will want to predict ORFs on your contigs:
+The input to the Baby Virome pipeline is assembeld contigs (presumably from a virome).
+Next, you need to predict open reading frames (ORFs) from your contigs:

 ```bash
 ./software/mga_linux_ia64 -m input.fasta > output.mga